mrgteaches/liri-node-app/README.md

  The output for the date is formatted to MM/DD/YYYY using moment.js.

 Finally, if the user enters the command **do-what-it-says** the app takes the text from random.txt and uses the appropriate API to search for information on the song, movie or band/artist found in random.txt.
 Currently the text reads spotify-that-song "I Want It That Way."

+Here is a link to a brief demo video: https://drive.google.com/file/d/14xTEdGB74_BKcNwg6aGCBLvndAtLtlJC/view